jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 #### Group Membership
 Membership is a key service property in distributed systems that determines several details:
-- The set of constitutent resources
+- The set of constituent resources
 - The nature of agreement achieved by valid participants:
 	- Static,
 	- Dynamic,